Fleeg/fleeg-terms-policy/README.md

-# fleeg-terms-policy
+# Fleeg Terms and Policy

-Terms and policy for Fleeg usage
+This repository contains a fully collection of our policies and terms.
+It is designed to represent a historical archive of changes for the purpose of transparency.